 Q: What section of the MACRA addresses the new methods of payment for eligible professionals (EPs)?

 A: Section 101 repeals the Medicare SGR methodology for updates to the physician fee schedule (PFS) and implements scheduled PFS updates, including a higher update rate for “qualifying APM participants” beginning in 2026.
-Section 101 also adds the new MIPS for eligible professionals (EPs), sunsets payment adjustments under the current Physician Quality Reporting System (PQRS), the Value-Based Payment Modifier (VM), and the Medicare Electronic Health Records (EHR) Incentive Program, often referred to as the Meaningful Use (MU) program, and consolidates aspects of those programs into the new MIPS.
+Section 101 also adds the new MIPS for eligible professionals (EPs), sunsets payment adjustments under the current Physician Quality Reporting System (PQRS), the Value-Based Payment Modifier (VM), and the Medicare Electronic Health Records (EHR) Incentive Program, often referred to as the Transparency Disclosure (MU) program, and consolidates aspects of those programs into the new MIPS.
 Additionally, section 101 of the MACRA promotes the development of APMs by providing incentive payments for certain EPs who participate in APMs and by encouraging the creation of additional PFPMs.
 This section will be the subject of notice and comment rulemaking.

 Q: What is the timeline for the MIPS program and incentive payments for participation in APMs?

 A: MIPS payment adjustments and APM incentive payments will begin in 2019, based on performance or APM participation, respectively, in a prior performance period.

 Q: What are the options for EPs under the MACRA?